shuiqingliu/IOS_Dev/README.md

 # IOS_Dev

 To Learn IOS Development,this project start by the coursera of `Foundations of Objective-C App Development`[UCI](https://www.coursera.org/learn/objective-c/home/welcome).
-I will record my week's assignments in there because if you want to submit you should buy the feature.
+I will record my week's assignments in here because if you want to submit you should buy the feature.
 So I commit github LOL.

 # Demo List